foundriesio/docs/source/customer-factory/getting-started.rst

 #.
 Now follow the instructions in :ref:`tutorial-linux` to install your
    factory build on a microSD card.

 #.
-Insert the SD card into the Raspberry Pi 3, connect ethernet and apply power.
+Insert the SD card into the Raspberry Pi 3, connect Ethernet and apply power.